 And later, more variations were developed including a Rubyrotor version.
-The correct original unique second hand with lollipop heart shaped tip lume is shown on the right.
+The correct original unique second hand with lollipop heart shaped tip lume is shown below.
 Some early Dive models had 30 marked on the rotating bezel, which was only subdivided with minute marker dots from 0 to 20 minutes.
 (Images by uhrforum user: Helmet)

-Above is a Dive 30 model with markings on the bezel to 20.
+Above is a Dive 30 model with markings around the bezel.
 No model number on case back.
 Below a Dive 33 model with markings around the bezel.